xmartlabs/xmartlabs.github.io/_posts/2018-08-13-Introducing-Fountain-Part-Two.md

 ## Paging strategy
 To make the pagination strategy work, **Fountain** needs two components:
 1. A `NetworkDataSourceAdapter<out ListResponse<Value>>` to fetch all pages.
-This component was presented in the previous post.
-Tt's a structure which contains all required operations to manage the pagination of a paged service, where the strategy is based on an incremental page number.
+This component was presented in the [previous post].
+It's a structure which contains all required operations to manage the pagination of a paged service, where the strategy is based on an incremental page number.
 1. A [`CachedDataSourceAdapter`] to update the [`DataSource`].
 It's the interface that the library will use to take control of the [`DataSource`].

 The paging strategy that **Fountain** is using can be seen in the following image:
 <br> <br> <img src="/images/fountain/paginationStrategy.png" align="center" />

-The paging strategy starts with an initial service data request.
+It starts with an initial service data request.
-By default the initial data requested is three pages, but this value can be changed calling the [setInitialLoadSizeHint] method in the [PagedList.Config] configuration object.
+By default the initial data requested is three pages, but this value can be changed calling the [`setInitialLoadSizeHint`] method in the [`PagedList.Config`] configuration object.
 When the service data comes, all the data is refreshed in the `DataSource` using the [`CachedDataSourceAdapter`].
 Note that the [`Listing`] component will notify that the data changed.